Billy Crawford (American football): Football in Chicago and coaching career

 In 1890, Crawford played for the Chicago All-University team alongside Knowlton Ames, who had played at Princeton University, and Frank G. Peters, a fellow Yale alumnus who was captain of the 1885 Yale team.
 Crawford scored a touchdown in a 12–8 loss to Cornell on Thanksgiving Day.

 In 1890, Crawford coached the football team at Butler University, leading the team to the Indiana Intercollegiate Athletic Association title.
 He succeeded Clinton L. Hare, who had left Butler to coach at Purdue University in 1890.
 Crawford was determined to "get back" at Hare, with whom he had a personal rivalry dating back to a political fight at Yale.
 He returned to coach at Butler in 1891.
 In 1892, Crawford coached the football team at the University of Wisconsin—now known as the University of Wisconsin–Madison.

 Legal career, family, later life, and death

 After graduating from Harvard Law School, Crawford moved to Kentland, Indiana, where he was a lawyer for a large railway.
 He then joined his father's law firm in Chicago.
 Several years later, he went to Seattle, where he practiced law and purchased the Seattle, Renton and Southern electric line, a railroad that ran from Seattle to Renton, Washington.

 In December 1896, Crawford was engaged to Katherine Louise Wardner.
 The couple were married on February 23, 1897, in Milwaukee.

 Crawford spent the last two years of his life as a resident of Lexington, Kentucky.
-He died in Lexington, on September 6, 1933, in an ambulence headed to St. Joseph's Hospital after he had suffered a heart attack.
+He died in Lexington, on September 6, 1933, in an ambulance headed to St. Joseph's Hospital, after he had suffered a heart attack.